KokoDoko/gogo-nihongo/README.md

 - **popup.html** has the layout and css for the little popup window
 - **style.css** has the styles that show kanji and a tooltip in all html pages

+After editing, upgrade the version number in the `manifest.json` file, this should automatically update the extension in chrome.

 ## TODO